Positive characteristic algebraic geometry: Introduction

 \section{Introduction}

-These notes were originally written for the weekend long school ``Positive Characteristic Algebraic Geometry Workshop'' held at the University of Illinois at Chicago in March 2014.
-The goal is to give a geometric introduction to the, recently popular, methods utilizing the Frobenius morphism (see \cite{SchwedeTuckerTestIdealSurvey} for more algebraic aspects).
-These methods have been recently used extensively to move arguments from characteristic zero to positive characteristic.
-The main obstacle in doing so is usually some theorems of either analytic or p-adic origin that are known not to hold in positive characteristic: e.g., Kodaira-vanishing \cite{Raynaud_Contre_exemple_au_vanishing_theorem}, Kawamata-Viehweg vanishing \cite{XieCounterexamplesToKVVanishingOnRuledSurfaces}, some semi-positivity statements \cite[3.2]{Moret_Bailly_Familles_de_courbes_et_de_varietes_abeliennes_sur_P_1_II_exemples}, etc. The method of Frobenius splitting gives a weak replacement to these problems.
+The goal of these notes is to give a geometric introduction to recent methods utilizing the Frobenius morphism (see \cite{SchwedeTuckerTestIdealSurvey} for more algebraic aspects) in higher dimensional algebraic geometry.
+These methods have been used extensively to move arguments from characteristic zero to positive characteristic.
+The main obstacle in doing so is usually some theorems of either analytic or p-adic origin that are known not to hold in positive characteristic: e.g., Kodaira-vanishing \cite{Raynaud_Contre_exemple_au_vanishing_theorem}, Kawamata-Viehweg vanishing \cite{XieCounterexamplesToKVVanishingOnRuledSurfaces}, some semi-positivity statements \cite[3.2]{Moret_Bailly_Familles_de_courbes_et_de_varietes_abeliennes_sur_P_1_II_exemples}, etc. The method of Frobenius splitting gives a weak replacement to these theorems.
 We refer to the introduction of \autoref{sec:global} for a list of global geometry results obtained in the past few years using the method of Frobenius split (including the existence of minimal models for threefolds).

 As the goal of the notes is to serve as an introduction to the subject, we do not give the proofs of the above mentioned global results (except one example in \autoref{sec:global}).
 Instead, we aim for an introductory display of the techniques used in the field.
 In particular, the notes could serve the basis of a introductory course to the subject.
 Further, we list many open questions, which we hope will be attacked soon by the readers of this article.
 We would like to draw attention to the many exercises contained in the notes.
 We believe that the best approach to reading this article is to solve the exercises.